-My journey as a therapist I began working with trauma in teens and families and I have been trained in trauma informed care.
+My journey as a therapist began working with trauma in teens and families and I have been trained in trauma-informed care.
 Before you move on, saying “this doesn’t apply to me” let me explain what I have learned.
-Trauma comes in many forms from big T traumas that we would identify as war, accidents, abuse, etc, to little t traumas which I have come to realize include much of our life experiences of hurt and pain.
-Little t traumas happen when we have loss of connection from others, feel afraid due to interactions with someone even if there is no logical threat, have to speak publicly and feel embarrassed or ashamed of our performance.
+Trauma comes in many forms from “big T” traumas that we would identify as war, accidents, abuse, etc, to “little t” traumas which I have come to realize include much of our life experiences of hurt and pain.
+Little t traumas happen when we have loss of connection from others, feel afraid due to interactions with someone with or without a logical threat, have to speak publicly and feel embarrassed or ashamed of our performance.
 Essentially, the brain treats big T and little t traumas the same.
-It stores them and gets stuck in a looping pattern that keeps us stuck as well.
-Therapy can help address what the brain is wired to do naturally, and help it get unstuck while creating new neural pathways that allow us to find healing and move forward with less pain and frustration.
+It struggles to adequately process them and gets stuck in a looping pattern that keeps us stuck as well.
+Therapy can address this looping pattern, and help us get unstuck while creating new neural pathways that allow us to find healing and move forward with less pain and frustration.

 I so appreciate the neuroscience that has developed and been shared with the masses in the past 10 years.
 We are learning so much more about how our minds and brains work and that there are ways that we can literally change the structure of our brain through the work of mindfulness, therapy, and using techniques like bilateral stimulation.
 I have been trained in both EMDR (Eye Movement Desensitization and Reprocessing) and TF-CBT (Trauma Focused Cognitive Behavioral Therapy) which are the two most researched and supported models for effectively treating trauma (Big T and little t).
 Whether you have experienced Big T trauma and need to process one or multiple scary events, or if you have encountered little t traumas in your relationships, utilizing EMDR and therapy can help you begin to shift patterns in your brain that are stuck in that looping pattern.